Sapientai/MGKDB/README.md

    * [Pymongo](https://api.mongodb.com/python/current/api/index.html)
    * The GUI, such as MongoDB Compass.

-Please refer to the Wiki for step-by-step instructions on building MGKDB locally
+Please refer to this [Wiki page](https://github.com/Sapientai/MGKDB/wiki/Local-MGKDB) for step-by-step instructions on building MGKDB locally

 ## Connecting to MGKDB on NERSC